Joecstarr/joe-starr.com/content/home/what_is.md

   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
-  archive:
-    enable: true
-    text: See all resources
-    link: resources/landing

 design:
   # Choose a view for the listings: